jayengracio/webdev-ecommerce-project/README.md

 # How to run
-Project built using Maven and Spring Boot
+Run through the terminal:
  - mvn clean
  - mvn compile spring-boot:run

+Then open up [localhost](http://localhost:8080/) in your browser.